eugenp/tutorials/httpclient-simple/README.md

 ## HTTPClient Ebook

-This module contains articles about HTTPClient that are part of the HTTPClient Ebook.
+This module contains code about HTTPClient that are part of the HTTPClient Ebook.

 ### Running the Tests
 To run the live tests, use the command: mvn clean install -Plive